Remon128/rag_jobs_recommendations/README.md

 - Apply more evaluation techniques using a query data set.
 - Dockerize environment for llm and search engine.
 - Apply RLHF technique to enhance system performance.

+## How to start the system:
+- The system can work on cpu , but inference will take some time around 20 mins.
+- To start the system you can run in terminal `python query/query_rag.py --job "job title"` example
+- `python query/query_rag.py --job "machine learning engineer"`

+## Evaluate the system
+- You can run this command `python evaluation/relevance_evaluate.py --job "Machine learning engineer""`
+- NOTE:
+- The system is working on 50% of jobs data due to RAM limitation , so expected some jobs to not be found during search.